helidon-sockshop/sockshop/README.md

 If you do, you can simply run the following command from the `sockshop` directory and replace `BACKEND` with one of the following indicating the type of back-end you want to deploy.

-* core - Core back end
+* core - Core back-end
 * mongo - MongoDB back-end
 * mysql - MySQL database back-end